MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 > [!NOTE]
 > If your app uses Django and a SQLite database, it won't work for this tutorial.
 For more information, see considerations for Django later in this article.
 If your Django app uses a separate database, you can use it with this tutorial.

-## Provision the target Azure App Service
+## Create the target Azure App Service

 The quickest way to create an App Service instance is to use the Azure command-line interface (CLI) through the interactive Azure Cloud Shell.
-In the following steps, you use [az webapp up][2] to both provision the App Service and do the first deployment of your app.
+In the following steps, you use [az webapp up][2] to both create the App Service and do the first deployment of your app.

 **Step 1.** Sign in to the Azure portal at https://portal.azure.com.